projectfong/docs/README.md

 * Failure behavior
 * Reduced external trust dependencies

-Documentation may reference established cybersecurity frameworks and best practices, including relevant NIST SP 800-171 concepts, when those concepts help explain an architectural decision.
+Documentation may reference established security frameworks or industry guidance when those concepts help explain an architectural decision.

 Such references describe engineering principles and design considerations.
-They do not represent certification or a compliance claim for systems documented in this public repository.
+They do not represent certification, formal assessment, or a compliance claim for systems documented in this public repository.

-Next Step: Validate security-sensitive examples during sanitization before committing them to the public repository.

 ---